UFFPedroBorges/hercules-docs/Coding-Style.md

 unless exceeding 120 columns significantly increases readability and does not hide information.
 Descendants are always substantially shorter than the parent and are placed substantially to the right.
 The same applies to function headers with a long argument list.
+When breaking if-statements, break before the logical operator.
+Long function headers and calls are broken after a comma.
+A calculation should not be broken.
+Split it into logical chunks by creating variables for partial results instead.
 However, never break user-visible strings such as `ShowMessage` messages, because that breaks the ability to grep for them.

 ## Chapter 3: Placing Braces and Spaces